-- The Strategic Director noted that this initiative was still someway off, and the immediate areas within the programme that would change were free school meals, the elimination of profit in children's social care.
-The Strategic Director noted that the main focus both regionally and nationally was on budget settlements for next year and how to drive programmes forward.
+- The Strategic Director noted that this initiative was still someway off, and the immediate things within the programme that would change were free school meals, the elimination of profit in children's social care.
+The Stategic Director noted that the main focus both regionally and nationally was on budgets settlements for next year and how to drive programmes forward.

 A committee member commented that the only real way to thank staff is through their wage packet.

-Was there evidence that there was need for another high school?
+A committee member wondered there was evidence that there was need for another high school.

 The Head of Education assured committee that they would continue to monitor this, but there was currently a surge of primary to secondary children, and would have to reassess if there were any long term issues.
-The Head of Education confirmed that there were still surplus places in Llanwern and other schools.
+The Head of Education confirmed that there was still surplus places in Llanwern and other schools.

-Was there more demand for Welsh-medium school places?
+A committee member asked whether there was more demand for Welsh medium schools